Fuller’s Brewery Tour: Taste London Pride in Chiswick

 Brewing beer is essentially similar to baking a cake.
 All beers have the same basic ingredients of barley, hops, water and yeast but depending upon the variety of malts and hops, very different flavours can be created.

 On the upper level, modern day brewing takes over and the temperature rises as you stand in front of two vast computer-controlled stainless steel kettles.

 Each one is capable of holding 320 barrels of liquid.
 What strikes you most is that it’s so quiet.
 Of the brewery’s 400 workforce, only 15 people are directly involved in the brewing process.

 Fuller’s are proudly British sourcing all of the barley used in its production from the UK as well as 95% of the 40 different varieties of hops used.
 On the tour, you taste different malts, smell the hops and learn about each stage of the brewing process.

 The brewery uses 100 tonnes of pale ale malt and racks 10,000 casks a week.
 We saw the huge fermentation vessels and learnt that it cleverly exports its excess yeast to Japan where it’s used in whisky production.
 Back in Britain, the yeast is an important ingredient in one of our national treasures, Marmite.

 End Your Fuller’s Brewery Tour With a Tutored Beer Tasting

-For a lighter drink, try Oliver’s Island with its citrusy addition of orange peel; Honey Dew that’s made using Brazilian organic honey; and Frontier, their craft lager which has quickly become their 2nd best selling beer.
+For a lighter drink, try Oliver’s Island (named after the island in the Thames), with its citrusy addition of orange peel; Honey Dew that’s made using Brazilian organic honey; and Frontier, their craft lager which has quickly become their 2nd best selling beer.